SuperOfficeDocs/superoffice-docs/docs/apps/best-practices.md

 ### Provisioning

-Adding lists, list items, and web panels are just some of the common provisioning tasks when your application elements are provisioned in a tenant.
-Here are a few things to remember when adding elements into SUperOffice:
+Adding lists, list items, and web panels are just some of the common [provisioning tasks][24] when your application elements are provisioned in a tenant.
+Here are a few things to remember when adding elements into SuperOffice:

-1. **Set the visibility** of new web panels.
+* **Set the visibility** of new web panels.
 [Set the appropriate user group and heading options][3].
-2. Use the **description fields** so administrators can easily distinguish which items belong to which application.
+* Use the **description fields** so administrators can easily distinguish which items belong to which application.
-3. Check out the full list of guidelines on the [certification list][14].
+* Check out the full list of guidelines on the [certification list][14].

 ### Security